 If the requirements regarding noise performance and overload headroom can be fulfilled, this kind of input stage is very favourable with regard to flexibility, circuit effort and performance.

-The noise performance of the INAs is so good that regardless of the inherent -3dB noise penalty of balanced inputs, even very-low output MC-pickups, providing for just 150µV of signal voltage (norm-level@1kHz, @5cm/sec cutting velocity) can be accomadated.
+The noise performance of the INAs is in fact so good that regardless of the inherent -3dB noise penalty of balanced inputs, even very-low output MC-pickups, providing for just 150µV of signal voltage (norm-level@1kHz, @5cm/sec cutting velocity) can be accommodated.

 Following the linear INA-input gain stage comes a passive 2120Hz-filter (Rf1+Rf1b/Cf1) that´s series resistance part was chosen so low-ohmic in value that the signal loss of the filter remains below 10%.

-Compared to a fully passive equalizer this split-in-2 concept offers the advantage of 20dB lower required gain and superior noise- and distortion-figures.
+Compared to a fully passive equalizer this split-in-2 concept offers the advantage of 20dB less required gain and superior noise- and distortion-figures.

 Indeed is the gain of the OPamp OP2 @1kHz low and doesn´t add much to the overall gain of the phono-stage.
 The INA does all the hard work.

 The OPamp functions as low ouput impedance source at the same and doesn´t need the assistance of a dedicated buffer or driver stage.